DhruviDhummad/webapplication-cloudsecurityanalysis/README.md

 # Web Application Security Assessment – Talentin

-This repository documents an **authorized internal web application security assessment** of app.talentin.ai conducted as part of security learning and improvement efforts.
+This repository documents an **authorized internal security assessment** of app.talentin.ai conducted to evaluate both application-level and cloud-level security risks.

-The assessment focuses on identifying common web security misconfigurations and risks using industry-standard tools and methodologies.
+The assessment combines manual web application testing with cloud activity monitoring to provide a comprehensive view of the overall security posture.

 ---

 ## Scope
 - Target: app.talentin.ai
+- Environment: AWS cloud infrastructure supporting the application
 - Testing type: Passive and low-impact testing

-- Focus areas:
+### Focus Areas
-  - HTTP security headers
+- HTTP security headers and configuration
 - Authentication and session handling
-  - Input validation (non-destructive)
+- Basic input validation (non-destructive)

-Out-of-scope activities include denial-of-service, data destruction, and aggressive automated exploitation.
+- Cloud security monitoring using AWS GuardDuty

+Activities such as denial-of-service, brute-force attacks, and destructive testing were explicitly excluded.

 ---